dizonivan11/webnote/README.md

 # Webnote: A social media for web developers
-Powered by Spring Web
 ----
-A social media for web developers
+A social media for web developers developed using Spring Web